This worksheet explains the accessibility settings available when creating a questionnaire.

 This worksheet describes setting up a satisfaction survey where respondents select items to rate from a multi-choice list.
 Associated rating questions are only displayed for selected items.
 This is simple to do using routing.

 This worksheet describes how to create and run a survey that is to be used in a standalone mode.
-It can run on a dedicated survey kiosk, or on a tablet or iPad (stored in a kiosk frame which only exposes the touchscreen).
+It can run on a dedicated survey kiosk, or on a tablet or iPad.
+You can set controls such as how the survey behaves if people walk away without completing it or remove the ability to leave the survey.

 You may use an outside panel provider to provide the respondents for your survey.
 This worksheet describes how to communicate between your survey and the panel provider.
-It explains how direct respondents to a specific web address at the end of each survey which includes a participant’s name and exit status.
-It also enables you to provide a quotafull page that they are sent to if a respondent is over quota.
-This is done automatically if you use Snap Panel Samples, a partnership with Cint, available via Snap WebHost.
+It explains how to direct respondents to a specific web address at the end of each survey which includes a participant’s ID and exit status.

 You can set up a filter for a survey so that your clients only see the data which is applicable to them.
 When your client logs into Snap WebHost and views analyses in a filtered survey, Snap WebHost filters the data before creating the analysis.
 The filter is not visible to the client.